jclehner/nmrpflash/README.md

 ###### "No response after 60 seconds.
 Bailing out."

 The router did not respond.
+Try rebooting the device and run `nmrpflash` again.
-Try running `nmrpflash` with `-m` and specify your router's MAC address.
-It's also entirely possible that your device does not support the NMRP protocol.
+You could also try running `nmrpflash` with `-m` and specify your router's MAC address.
+It's also possible that your device does not support the NMRP protocol.

 ###### "Timeout while waiting for 0x04."